AiviaCommunity/PythonForAivia/VenvRecipes/CellposeVenv/README.md

 ## Parameters

-* Deep Learning Model : acmodel
+* Deep Learning Model : aiviadl
   * You can select an Aivia's built-in acmodel here for preprocessing.
 Please leave it as "None" if you only want to use Cellpose.

 * Input Image : Aivia channel